While reading this please keep in mind I am still an amateur and would only like to show an entry-level view into the 4 universal sword stances.

 The plow is the most common guard because it is the most defensive.
 With this stance, it is much easier to parry or rebut an attack compared to the other three guards.
-The one disadvantage of this guard is that the thrust is your only set form of attack, and so a trained swordsman may be able to predict your next move.
+The one disadvantage of this guard is that the thrust is your only set form of attack without performing a moulinet of some kind.
+A trained swordsman may be able to predict your next move.
 This stance also serves well for binding and winding, allowing the ease of counterattacks or ripostes.

 This is the ox!
 Can you see why?
-Now you can probably also see why it would be slightly harder to parry or block an attack from this stance.
-And once again a trained swordsman could easily see your attack options.
-A good use of this guard would be to accompany it with good footwork (that goes for any guard) in order to outmaneuver and deliver that one deadly thrust.
+Now you can probably also see why it would be slightly harder to parry or block certain low attacks from this stance.
+Once again a trained swordsman could easily see your attack options, but here you’re also set up nicely for some powerful binding and winding.
+A good use of this guard would be to accompany it with good footwork (that goes for any guard) in order to outmaneuver and deliver that one deadly thrust or bind.
 Also, this can be a very intimidating stance for some, and so a peasant with a messer may just runaway from you.

 Some fencers would say my elbows are out of place and the angle of my sword is all wrong, but the main purpose of this pose is to enable the most deadly chop or downcut your muscles can supply.
 The disadvantages of the roof are clear.
 To parry something like a rapier with this guard would be near to impossible.
 The roof should be used sparingly.
 It would be a good guard for civilian control or tight formations (so long as no one is right behind you), especially if you’re wearing steel armour because most attacks would just glance off your breastplate or vambraces anyways.
 But either way, you wouldn’t want to hold this guard for too long, even in front of a lummox.